runtypes/runtypes/README.md

 }
 ```

-There's also a top-level `match` function which allows testing an ad-hoc sequence of runtypes:
+There's also a top-level `match` function which allows testing an ad-hoc sequence of funtypes:

 ```ts
 const makeANumber = match(